SujalMatolia0/NFT-First-project/README.md

 ## Database Setup

 The application uses MySQL for storing user information and NFT details.
-Make sure you have MySQL installed and create the necessary tables.
 You can find the SQL schema in the `db.sql` file included in the repository.

 There is no need to setup anything, we already setup every command to just to connect to sql-connecter.